 In the following settings, masks are still required by the governor’s executive order, county government mandate, by federal requirements and guidelines, or by private entities:

 - Students, faculty, staff, and visitors (regardless of vaccination status) in public and private K-12 indoor school settings.

 - Public transit, including the Connector and Fastran.

 - All Fairfax County Government indoor locations.

 - Health care facilities including all clinic settings operated by the Health Department and the Community Services Board.

 - Congregate settings including jails, group homes and shelters.

-- Employees in other workplace settings, including childcare and summer camps, will continue to abide by established CDC guidelines.
+- Employees in other workplace settings, including childcare, will continue to follow CDC guidelines.

 - Mask requirements set by private entities, such as grocery stores and restaurants.